boochow/maxisynth/README.md

 # logue SDK 2.0 basic Synth unit using Maximilian library

-This branch is an empty skelton code for making synthesizer unit using Maximilian.
+This branch is a simplest synthesizer with one band-limited sawtooth oscillator.